IntelligentRoboticsLab/DNT2013/README.md

 =========================================
 DO NOT push your code when it doesn't compile.
 Especially to the master branch.
-The master branch contains the complete bug-free code, which we are going to put to the robots.
+The master branch contains the complete bug-free code, which we are going to put in the robots.